jdao55/img-print/README.md

 # img-print
-Print images to 24 bit termials as text
+Print images to 24 bit termials as text(wip)